Bedrock (The Flintstones): Media

-For a fictional town of its size, Bedrock has a high number of media outlets.
-Several radio stations (one of which has the call letters BDRX), television stations and newspapers have been depicted.
+For a fictional town of its size, Bedrock has a large number of media outlets.
+Several radio stations (one of which has the call letters BDRX), television stations, and newspapers have been depicted.
 One TV station is an affiliate of ABC (the Abbadabba Broadcasting Company).
 Later spin-offs have the people of Bedrock also enjoying a cable and satellite television service.

 Television programs produced in Bedrock include the cooking program The Happy Housewife Show (which for a time starred Wilma) and the teen dance program Shinrock.
-Other depicted programs of Bedrock citizens, though not produced there, include such fare as Peek-a-Boo Camera, Hum-Along-With-Herman and variety program The Ed Sulleystone Show.
+Other depicted programs of Bedrock citizens, though not produced there, include such fare as Peek-a-Boo Camera, Hum-Along-With-Herman, and variety program The Ed Sulleystone Show.

 One of Bedrock's fictional newspapers is The Daily Granite, edited by Lou Granite.
 For a time, The Daily Granite employed Wilma Flintstone and Betty Rubble as reporters.
 Another newspaper is The Daily Slab.

 There are also two recording companies located in Bedrock: The Keen Teen Record Company and the Flippo Record Company.